 Following our structure for this activity cycle will help you move your entire team towards more structured and efficient meetings.
-All while letting you exchange the “office control freak” badge to one that says “most effective meeting organizer ever.”
+All while letting you swap the “office control freak” badge to one that says “best meeting organizer ever.”

 What better way to plan a meeting than getting all its participants aligned before it has even started?
-RunYourMeeting makes it simple to create a meeting agenda or use a pre-made agenda template for recurring meetings.
+With an app like app Meetings, it's super easy to prepare a meeting agenda and share with everyone.

-Share the agenda points and give the participants a chance to adjust the plan before the meeting so that there’s no time wasted once everyone’s in the room.
-As a welcome departure from the meandering chatter, rehashing and head scratching, being on the same page and ready to kick off discussions will soon be seen as everyone’s preferred way to begin every meeting.
+Share the agenda points and give the participants a chance to adjust the plan before the meeting.
+As a welcome departure from the meandering chatter and head scratching, being prepared and ready to kick off discussions will soon be seen as everyone’s preferred way to begin every meeting.

-No.2 Do - All that's supposed to be done, will be done
+2. Do - What should be done, will be done

 Order-craving individuals also tend to want to know how the future will pan out.
 If something needs to be done, we will have a lot of questions to make sure things turn out the way they should.

 We know that doing this advance work will save us time in the long run.
 But all these questions — while essential — can be seen as a little nosey and uptight.
-With RunYourMeeting, this forethought is built into the system itself.
+In Meetings this function is built into the system itself.
 Each meeting agenda allows you to document decisions and add action items assigned to specific participants, with due dates!
 Bliss.

-This means you don’t have to fear coming on too strong in your facilitation or stepping on toes as you hold people accountable to their commitments.
-RunYourMeeting makes it intuitive to establish commonly shared goals, methods, and timetables.
+This means that you don’t have to fear coming on too strong in your facilitation or stepping on toes as you hold people accountable to their commitments as all the tasks and decisions are saved, for everyone to see, in one place.